 The next decision is which employee clocking-in system to choose.
 Some cloud-based time and attendance systems offer a range of choices from which you can choose one or a combination to suit your business:

-- RFID terminals – staff can clock-in using RFID swipe cards or proximity fobs.
+- RFID machines – staff can clock-in using RFID swipe cards or proximity fobs.

-- Biometric terminals – these terminals use fingerprint or facial recognition for clocking-in so managers can be sure who is clocking-in, useful for remote sites.
+- Biometric machines – these machines use fingerprint or facial recognition for clocking-in so managers can be sure who is clocking-in, useful for remote sites.

-- Phone clocking and smartphone clocking app – companies with employees working on remote or dispersed sites find phone and smartphone app clocking particularly useful and cost-effective.
-Organisations using uAttend phone clocking include cleaning, on-site maintenance companies and carers making home or other site visits.
+- Phone clocking and smartphone clocking app – Great for companies with employees working on remote or dispersed sites

 - Web clocking – supervisors can choose which staff can access a self-service web-clocking account using any device with access to the internet.